andrewchambers/bupstash/doc/man/bupstash-get.1.md

 ## ENVIRONMENT

 * BUPSTASH_REPOSITORY:
-  The repository to connect to, may be of the form `ssh://$SERVER/$PATH` for remote repositories if ssh access is configured.
+  The repository to connect to.
+May be of the form `ssh://$SERVER/$PATH` for remote repositories if ssh access is configured.

 * BUPSTASH_REPOSITORY_COMMAND:
   A command to run to connect to an instance of bupstash-serve(1).
-This allows more complex connections to the repository for specialist cases,
+This allows more complex connections to the repository for less common use cases.

 * BUPSTASH_KEY:
   Path to a primary key that will be used for decrypting data and metadata.